 Reading Support services provided at Bower Hill and Pleasant Valley assist students who need more intensive instruction in basic reading skills.
-Through small group instruction, this program utilizes explicit and systematic practices with students who need support in attaining grade level reading skills according to the PA Core Standards.
-Groups are designed to be flexible and are based on progress monitoring, and other data sources to guide instruction and placement in the appropriate intervention group.
+Through small group instruction, intervention teachers utilize explicit and systematic practices with students who need support in attaining grade level reading skills according to the PA Core Standards.
+Groups are designed to be flexible, are based on progress monitoring, and other data sources are used to guide instruction and placement in the appropriate intervention group.